Getting Started with Google@UH Gmail

-To end your email session, click on your email address in the upper right corner of the screen and select Sign out.
+To end your email session, click on your selected image (or your initial, if you have not setup an image) in the upper right corner of the screen and select Sign out.

 Here are some of the basic tasks which can be performed:

-Send a new message - Click on the Compose Mail button on the left tool bar.
+Send a new message - Click on the Compose button in the left pane.
 The window appears for you to compose your message.
 Type in the email address of the recipient in the text box labeled To: (You may enter multiple recipients).
-Click on the Add Cc or Add Bcc to add carbon copy or blind carbon copy recipients.
+Click on Cc or Bcc to add carbon copy or blind carbon copy recipients.